SREEDHA96/osos_technical_test/README.md

 ##   Significant Discoveries

-* **Table Integrity in Chunking**: Preserving the integrity of tables during the text chunking process is crucial for maintaining the context and relationships within tabular data. [cite: 6]
+* **Table Integrity in Chunking**: Preserving the integrity of tables during the text chunking process is crucial for maintaining the context and relationships within tabular data.

-* **Semantic Chunking Effectiveness**: Chunking text based on sentence boundaries, rather than simply by token count, leads to improved semantic coherence and more natural-sounding text passages. [cite: 6]
+* **Semantic Chunking Effectiveness**: Chunking text based on sentence boundaries, rather than simply by token count, leads to improved semantic coherence and more natural-sounding text passages.

 * **Custom Evaluation Metrics**: The development and use of custom evaluation metrics, such as TPS and Factual Consistency Score, provide more nuanced and detailed assessments of the system's performance, particularly in translation and summarization tasks.